fabiojose/gson-serde/README.md

 ```

 > Why I need to pass a class in the GsonSerde's constructor?
->> This is necessary becouse Gson uses the class to parse the things.
+> this is necessary because Gson uses the class to parse the things.

 > In the example above we are using the generic JsonObject from Gson library, but could be any POJO.